Thaxes/Senior-Design-Arm-Code/Control_Rod/README.txt

 Open terminal in VS code
 run the commands:

-npx create-expo-app FrontEndNew
+cd Control_Rod
-cd FrontEndNew
+run npm install
 npm start # you can also use: npx expo start

 press "w" when prompted.